ansible/ansible/docsite/latest/rst/playbooks_acceleration.rst

 .. versionadded:: 1.3

-While SSH using the ControlPersist feature is quite fast and scalable, there is a certain amount of overhead involved in using SSH connections.
+While OpenSSH using the ControlPersist feature is quite fast and scalable, there is a certain amount of overhead involved in using SSH connections.
+If you are running on a platform that doesn't have ControlPersist support (such as an EL6 control machine), you'll probably be even more interested in options.

 Accelerate mode is there to help connections work faster, but still uses SSH for initial secure key exchange.
+There is no additional public key infrastructure to manage, and this does not require things like NTP or even DNS.

 Accelerated mode can be anywhere from
 2-6x faster than SSH with ControlPersist enabled, and 10x faster than paramiko.